harmony-one/s/progress/sun-hyuk-ahn.md

 2023-01-28 Sun: Coordinated with community members to assit in setting up Flip.
-Updated Flip code to simplify deployment process for members.
+[Updated](https://github.com/harmony-one/s/tree/one-server) Flip code to simplify deployment process (containerization setup & configuration for indexersand db in a single server).

 2023-01-27 Sat: Continued working on the lottery.